aaron-grau/curic/javascript/README.md

 * Acquire and begin reading [Effective JavaScript][effective-js].
     * This is a great resource.
 Over the next couple of weeks, we will assign specific items for you to read (the book is divided into 'items').
 You **must** read the assigned items by the due date; however, I highly encourage you to read the whole book.
     * A **lot** of JS interview questions come from this book.
-* [Style Guide][style-guide] - Air BnB's comprehensive javascript style guide.
+* [Style Guide][airbnb-style] - Air BnB's comprehensive javascript style guide.
 Not the only valid way to style JavaScript, but certainly a widely used one.

 [intro-to-js-i]: readings/js-intro-01.md
 [intro-to-js-ii]: readings/js-intro-02.md